-Never easy to do, the peace of mind a will is worth the effort
+It may not be quick or easy to do, but the peace of mind gained by drafting a will is well worth the time and effort.

 Myth: “My assets are so small that a will is not necessary.”

-Myth: “When I die, my spouse will get all of my assets.”
+Myth: “When I die, my spouse will get all of my assets anyway.”

 Myth: “I can create a will on my own and save the legal costs.”

 Fact: “Do-it-yourself” wills often do not contain all of the necessary components as required by law to protect your interests; and a vaguely worded clause or document could result in lengthy legal battles, will contests, and family strife.
 Even “simple” wills are complex legal documents, and, not working with a qualified lawyer would be a costly decision.